yadav-durgesh/poc/crud-poc/README.md

-# Getting Started With Node, Express and Postgres (using Sequelize)
+# Getting Started With React, Node, Express and Postgres (using Sequelize)

-This repo houses code for the blog ["Getting Started with Node, Express and Postgres (using Sequelize)"](https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize)
+This repo conatians React (in client folder) and in root node with express and sequelize.

-Code for various sections is separated into branches, so if you're working through the tutorial and you get stuck, you can always checkout the corresponding branch and refer.
+Code for various poc is separated into branches. 😄

-Have fun! 😄
+To run the project on your local:
+1) Clone the project
+2) navigate to `crud-poc` folder
+3) and Run `npm install` in the terminal 😄
+4) After successfull installation Run `npm run start:serve`
+    a) your api will start running (server is up on http://localhost:8000/)
+    b) import db into your local postgree server that is in db.
+5) navigate to `crud-poc\client` folder
+6) and Run `npm install` in the terminal 😄
+7) After successfull installation Run `npm run start` (server is up on http://localhost:3000/)